daviebadger/notes/languages/programming/python/python.rst

    Spusť kód, pokud v cyklu nedošlo k jeho násilnému ukončení nebo jiné chybě::

       >>> allowed_letter = ["d", "g", "o"]
-      >>> word = input("Enter word which contains only letters 'd' or 'g' or 'o': ") Enter word which contains only letters 'd' or 'g' or 'o': dog
+      >>> word = input("Enter a word which contains only letters 'd' or 'g' or 'o': ") Enter a word which contains only letters 'd' or 'g' or 'o': dog
       >>> for letter in word:
       ...     if letter not in allowed_letters:
       ...         print(f"Word '{word}' is not allowed")